What is the Lived Experience Advocate Service?

 It also gives service providers, the media and other community and government groups the chance to draw on the expertise of people with lived experience.

 The LEAS is supported by Tasmanian Government funding.

 What is a Lived Experience Advocate?

-A Lived Experience Advocate is someone who has lived experience of alcohol, tobacco and other drugs (ATOD) products or services.
-They may use alcohol or drugs themselves, or they may be a family member, friend or carer of someone who does.
+A Lived Experience Advocate is someone who has lived experience of alcohol, tobacco and other drugs (ATOD)services.
+They may use or have used alcohol or drugs themselves, or they may be a family member, friend or carer of someone who does.

-A Lived Experience Advocate (Advocate) is someone who speaks about their own experience, as well as speaking and acting as an authentic voice from the community of people who use alcohol, tobacco and other drugs and ATOD services.
+A Lived Experience Advocate (‘LEA’) is someone who volunteers to speak about their own experience, as well as speaking and acting as an authentic representative from the community of people who use alcohol, tobacco and other drugs and ATOD services.

-ATOD services can include therapy and counselling, drugs education, crisis services, and help dealing with the legal system.
+ATOD services can include therapy and counselling, drug education, crisis services, and help dealing with the legal system.
 People who use these services may be called ‘consumers’, although the preferred term after consultation with the LEAs is ‘people with a lived experience of ATOD use’.

-An Advocate uses their personal experience to speak up for ATOD service users and people with lived experience.
-This means:
+An LEA uses their personal experience to speak up for people who engage with or attend various ATOD services.

-- taking this information back to various organisations, including media, government, and ATOD service providers so they can have meaningful influence on service delivery and design, projects and programs, and policies for the sector.
+- taking this information back to various organisations, including media, government, and ATOD service providers so they can have a meaningful influence on the way these organisations operate and behave towards people who use ATODs.

 Who can be a Lived Experience Advocate?